kimsjune/nextflow-chip/README.md

 ## Introduction
+The goal of this branch is to analyze a full Drosophila ChIP-seq data set from top to bottom using the main branch code.

 A Nextflow pipeline that demonstrates H3K27me3 ChIP-seq data analysis.
 Roughly speaking, the process is to:
 1. (Optional) Build a bowtie2 index.
 Or use pre-generated ones.